 That’s why when I stumbled upon SoFi, I was ecstatic (no lie) to share it with you.
-If you weren’t already aware, I graduated without student loan debt (read all about it here), but as I was pouring over SoFi’s website, reading testimonials and learning about all they offer, I knew that while it couldn’t necessarily help me, it could be a game changer for some of you.
+If you weren’t already aware, I graduated without student loan debt, but as I was pouring over SoFi’s website, reading testimonials and learning about all they offer, I knew that while it couldn’t necessarily help me, it could be a game changer for some of you.
 And I mean game changer.
-GAME.
-CHANGER.

 So what is SoFi?
-Basically, it’s an online financial company that can help you get a mortgage, make investments, and build wealth; however, the best part about them (and what I –and they – consider their main gig) is that they also refinance student loans.
+Basically, it’s an online financial company that can help you get a mortgage, make investments, and build wealth; however, the best part about them (and what I –and they – consider their bread & butter) is that they also refinance student loans.
 And they are the best ones in the market doing this today.

 Want to refinance your loans and get a $100 welcome bonus?
 Sign up through this link!

 REFINANCING VERSUS CONSOLIDATION

 Before we get into SoFi a little more, let’s talking about the difference between refinancing and consolidating student loans.
 These are both terms used quite a bit in the student loan world, but each has very difference effects.